ProlificsPanther/DockerPanther/README.md

 ![](BranchInfo.PNG)

 # Panther with Docker
 Containerize your Panther applications to make it easier to develop and deploy them.
-You can also make it available globally on Docker Hub(hub.docker.com).
+You can also make it available globally on [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).
 Our sample Docker Panther images for Panther Client and Panther Web are available on Docker hub.
 Just run the docker pull command.

 ![](Docker.png)